xdjavit0/GEEKHTML/STRUCTURE.md

     <!DOCTYPE html>

-In older HTML documents, the declaration ism ore complicated because the declaration must refer to a DTD.
+In older HTML documents, the declaration is more complicated because the declaration must refer to a DTD(Document Type Definition).

 HTML 4.01: